 Why Am I Always Tired?
 The Causes

 1. Your blood sugar is all over the place

-The reason you often hear you should eat complex carbohydrates (think whole grains), healthy fat and protein is because your body digests these foods more slowly.
+The reason you often hear you should eat complex carbohydrates (think whole grains), healthy fats and protein foods is because your body digests these foods more slowly.
 When you eat things like processed carbs (i.e. white bread and rice) or sugar-packed cakes and candies, it spikes your blood sugar levels.
-You might feel a “sugar rush” from these foods—aka a spike in your energy levels—but that just leads to a crash afterward.
-Eating more whole foods keeps your blood sugar levels balanced, so you sustain your energy levels throughout the day.
+You might feel a “sugar rush” from these foods—aka a spike in your energy levels—but that just leads to a crash later on in the day.
+Eating more whole foods keeps your blood sugar levels balanced to help you sustain your energy levels throughout the day.

-Some studies have also linked diabetes—a disease that affects blood sugar levels—to chronic fatigue, though the research finds that there could be other culprits to low energy than blood sugar itself (1)(2).
+Some studies have also linked diabetes—a condition that affects blood sugar levels—to chronic fatigue, though the research finds that there could be other culprits to low energy than blood sugar itself (1, 2).

 2. Mighty mitochondria

 If you find yourself constantly asking “why am I always tired?” then the answer may come down to a cellular level.
 The big energy player in our cells is called mitochondria.
 Your body produces ATP, or the energy-rich molecule known as adenosine triphosphate, in the mitochondria by using oxygen to convert the energy from your food into energy your cells can use.

 Because mitochondria are so strongly tied to cell energy, it’s no wonder any dysfunction in these powerhouses can also cause you to feel overly tired.
 One study actually tied the dysfunction of mitochondria to chronic fatigue syndrome, demonstrating just how important this organelle really is (3).